Experience the Adventure

 Race – 10/14/18

 Please join us for the 4th annual Above + Beyond Adventure Tri!
-The race takes place at Water Works Park, in heart of downtown Des Moines.
-This year adult teams and youth partnered with an adult teams, will compete Sunday, October 14th.
-Their challenge is the Above + Beyond Adventure Tri, consisting of three events: canoeing, road cycling, and trail running.
+The race takes place at Water Works Park, in the heart of downtown Des Moines.
+This year, adult teams and youths partnered with an adult team, will compete Sunday, October 14.
+Their challenge is the Above + Beyond Adventure Tri, consisting of three events: canoeing, road cycling and trail running.
 The event benefits Above + Beyond Cancer, a public charity with a mission to elevate the lives of those touched by cancer, and to create a healthier world.
 The Above + Beyond Adventure Tri is among the longest races that takes place inside of a single park within the United States.
 We hope to see you in the race or cheering on the athletes!

 The Adventure Tri begins at 8:30 AM in the fast-moving water of the Raccoon River, at the west end of Waterworks Park.
 Entering from the bank, each team will paddle their canoe (canoes, paddle, & life jackets are provided) two miles downstream towards the Bill Riley Trail Bridge.